Gateway Policies allow an Administrator to apply granular control to the flow of email messages as they are processed by Mimecast. They are:

 |Policy Type||Definition Required?||Description|

-Modifies the email addresses of inbound or outbound messages as they are processed ,based on the either the sender / recipient email address or header / envelope information.
+Modifies the email addresses of inbound or outbound messages as they are processed, based on either the sender / recipient email address or header / envelope information.

 |No||Blocks unwanted inbound spoofed emails.|